hvmonteiro/hugovmonteiro.net/content/about/_index.md

 _Hugo Monteiro_ is deeply curious about life and society as a whole.
 He has a strong drive to understand how and why things work, always trying to go beyond the surface and explore subjects from the inside out.

-## Employment
+## Professional Career

 *Hugo*, being a technologist at heart with a business oriented profile, is a senior **IT Solution Designer** and **Systems Architect** with over **_25 years of experience_** delivering impactful **IT and R&D solutions** across some of the world’s largest technology corporations.

 Located in *Lisbon - Portugal*, he is currently employed and works at ***Nokia*** as member of the **Nokia’s Center of Excellence**, contributing to high-level architecture, system integration, and innovation at scale, and currently plays a strategic role in the **Software Configuration Management** (SCM) team responsible for **R&D DevOps** platforms that manages the entire software development lifecycle for all **Nokia's** product offerings.
 With a broad full-spectrum expertise across all layers of technology—from hardware and embedded systems to cloud platforms, **ERP solutions**, integration platforms, application development and full-cycle product release management.

 He has successfully managed cross-functional teams, led complex project lifecycles, and delivered secure, scalable, and maintainable systems across a range of industries, as well as corporate governance.

-You can check more about his professional career in his LinkedIn page [here](https://www.linkedin.com/in/hvmonteiro/).
+You can check more about his professional career in his LinkedIn profile [here](https://www.linkedin.com/in/hvmonteiro/).

 ## Beyond Technology